Found in the Fells – March

 day and night are

-exactly the same – occurs three days earlier in this area when
+exactly the same – occurs four days earlier when

 the sun rises at

 But not all activity is during the day.
-Towards the end of March, on reasonably mild, damp nights, spotted salamanders gather at vernal pools in the Fells to congregate and inseminate.
-Go to the main Fells website at www.fells.org to sign up for the special guided night observing of this extraordinary phenomenon led by Hue Holley.
+On reasonably mild, damp nights, salamanders gather at vernal pools in the Fells to congregate and inseminate.